MaheswarReddyI/AzugaTraining/README.md

 # Azuga Training

-I would like to share the developed codes during the Training with CodeOps with everyone.
+I would like to share the developed codes during the Training of CodeOps with everyone.
 JDK 11 is used to write all the codes.
 This exercise includes use of file handling, string manipulation, exception handling, clean coding practices and File Conversions.